ShenHueTzu/shopping-cart/README.md

 # shopping-cart
-php MySQL for add cart
+php MySQL for add cart and member sign up